ScaDS/BIDS-training-2024/_sources/README.md

 # Bio-Image Data Science Training School, May 2024

-You can read its content at
+You can read the training content under this URL:

 https://scads.github.io/BIDS-training-2024

+The following instructions are just for contributors and trainers.

-## Usage
+## Development

 ### Building the book

-If you'd like to develop and/or build the My Book book, you should:
+If you'd like to develop and/or build the book, you should:

 1. Clone this repository
 2. Run `pip install -r requirements.txt` (it is recommended you do this within a virtual environment)